solarwinds/solarwinds-apm-ruby/test/README.md

 cd run_tests
 docker-compose run --service-ports ruby_appoptics /code/ruby-appoptics/test/run_tests/ruby_setup.sh test
 ```
-Be aware that starting the container can take a long time (>2 hours
-on a slowish Mac) if the Docker image needs to be created.
-In
+Be aware that starting the container takes longer if the Docker image needs to be created first
-this case it will install three versions of Ruby, which is a pretty
+(+10-15 minutes), because it needs to install three versions of Ruby, which is a pretty
 slow process.
+It is recommended to keep the appoptics_apm image and only replace
+it if there is a change with the Ruby versions required for the tests.

 ### Run some tests
 In this case we want to start the docker image and then define